sjbylo/container-workshop/03-build-image-with-app/README.md

 In this lab you will build a container image for the application using Docker.
 You will take a look at the Dockerfile which contains all the instructions needed to build the application and then you will run the application in a container.

-First, if you don't have the application source code already on your laptop (from previous lab), clone the source code following URL.
+First, if you don't have the application source code already on your laptop (from a previous lab), clone the source code using the following URL.

 ```
 git clone https://github.com/YOUR_GITHUB_USERNAME/flask-vote-app.git